GDG-Sofia/hoverboard/data/privacy.md

 ### What personal data do we collect?

-We collect personal data about you from a variety of sources, such as:
+We collect personal data about you directly from you.

-Information we collect directly from you

-This is the personal data you provide us when using our website, products and services.
+This is the personal data you provide us when using our website and registration platform (Weemss).
 For example, when you sign up to receive our newsletter, sign up to the website or buy a ticket for our events.
+This type of information may include your:
+- name (required)
+- e-mail address (required)
+- user name (required)
+- country (required)
+- your employer (required)
+- your position (required)
-This type of information may include your name, e-mail address, user name, telephone number, age, date of birth, gender, your employer, your position and other content you submit to our Platform and any other information you provide voluntarily to us.
+- and/or other content you submit to our Platforms (devfest.bg and weemss.com) and any other information you provide voluntarily to us.

 We may use cookies, and other signals, including information obtained from third parties, to associate accounts and/or devices with you.